ska-telescope/mid-cbf-mcs/README.md

 ```
 *Note*: 192.168.49.2 is the minikube IP address, obtainable with the command `minikube ip`
 * Deploy with `make install-chart-with-taranta`
-* Navigate to `integration.engageska-portugal.pt` in a browser.
+* Navigate to `integration.engageska-portugal.pt/ska-mid-cbf/taranta/devices` in a browser (works best with Google Chrome).

 The following credentials can be used to operate the system: